Tourism in the Canary Islands: Tourist attractions

 Lanzarote, the most northeasterly of the Canary Islands, has been designated a UNESCO Biosphere Reserve.
 It has an arid volcanic landscape and there are about 300 volcanic cones on the island.
 The island has a low-key approach to tourism and the traditional architecture of island's interior are taken into consideration.
 This approach was influenced by the artist César Manrique, who was from Lanzarote.
 Manrique created works in Lanzarote and the other islands, including Jardin de Cactus, an amphitheatre-shaped garden with ten thousand cacti and stone sculptures.
 A 26 ft cactus sculpted from metal by Manrique is located by the entrance to the garden.

 In late 2009 the Canary Islands Tourist Board launched a marketing campaign called "Operation No Winter Blues".
 100 Canarian residents aged between 18 and 35 were selected to be ambassadors for the Islands.
 The campaign is based on the original name of the Fortunate Islands, with the ambassadors sharing the islands' good fortune with selected countries.
 The campaign involves the 100 citizens traveling to 14 European destinations spreading positive news about the Canaries and lasted until mid December.

 The Canary Islands are an excellent place for astronomical observation.
 The trade winds blowing from the North leave the South of the high-relief islands clear and windless.
 These islands also benefit from low light pollution.
 For these reasons, four of the seven main islands have been recognized as a Starlight Destination by the UNESCO.

+Overtourism

+Overtourism occurs when a destination receives too many visitors – a subjective quantity that will vary according to each destination – impacting local people's quality of life, clogging essential services, and increasing house prices beyond the reach of residents.
+Overtourism can also negatively impact wildlife and the wider environment.

+In 2023, the Canary Islands welcomed a record-breaking 16 million visitors, leading campaigners to warn that islands' ecosystems face collapse if numbers are not curbed.
+The 2023 report from Ben Magec-Ecologists in Action states "Uncontrolled, increase in the non-resident population of European origin, giving rise to completely overcrowded islands in which the generation of waste and the exploitation of resources cause an almost irreversible degradation of our natural ecosystems."

+In December 2023, local residents mounted protests against tourism, driven by anger over an increase in housing prices, traffic congestion, and sewage spills due to the increased number of visitors.

+In March 2023, Lanzarote's tourism authorities announced that the island was a "tourist-saturated area" and that it would be focusing on attracting tourists that spend more money rather than increasing tourism numbers.